Bauh - Manage Snaps, Flatpaks and AppImages from One Interface

 Arch-based distributions

-If you have a recent install of Manjaro, you should be all set.
+If you have a recent installation of Manjaro, you should be all set.
 Bauh comes installed by default.
 If you have an older install of Manjaro (like I do) or a different Arch-based distro, you can install it from the AUR by typing this in terminal:

-sudo pacman -S bauh
+yay -S bauh

-And then use it to install bauh:
+And then use pip to install bauh:

-pip3 install bauh
+sudo pip3 install bauh

-python3 -m venv env
+python3 -m venv bauh_env

 Now install the application code inside the env: